 Domestic LPG price increased by ₹50 a cylinder

-Compared to the price a year ago, the increase for households in Delhi is over Rs.218 per cylinder
+Compared to the price a year ago, the increase for households in Delhi is over ₹218 per cylinder

-Households will now have to spend more on liquefied petroleum gas (LPG) from today, as national oil marketing companies increased the price of the price of the 14.2-kg cylinder by ₹50, with effect from July 6.
+Households will now have to spend more on liquefied petroleum gas (LPG) from today, as national oil marketing companies increased the price of 14.2-kg cylinder by ₹50, with effect from July 6.

 The third revision in two months, including one to factor in increase in LPG distributor commission, it is bound to compound misery of households grappling with runaway inflation and rising prices of various commodities and daily use items.